brianaddicks/aap-gke/README.md

 Cloud Filestore API Enabled, Filestore CSI enabled for cluster (done when creating cluster above)

-Create filestore with network if no default exists
+Create filestore with network if no default exists (you must update the network to match the cluster network name)
 ```
 kubectl apply -f filestore-example-class.yaml
 ```